humair-m/zuhri/README.md

 - Submit pull requests for related G2P utilities or training scripts

 Please open an issue to discuss your ideas before submitting a PR.

 ---

+## 📬 Contact

+For questions, collaborations, or support, feel free to reach out:

+📧 **Email**: humairmunirawan@gmail.com

+---